tibocin/digi-infrastructure/docs/MULTI_APP_DEPLOYMENT.md

 ## Overview

-This document explains how multiple applications can share the same database instances (PostgreSQL, Neo4j, ChromaDB, Redis) while maintaining data isolation and security.
+This document explains how multiple applications can share the same database instances (PostgreSQL, Neo4j, Qdrant, Redis) while maintaining data isolation and security.

 ## Current Architecture

 Your current setup uses a **single-tenant architecture** where:

 - One `digi-core-app` container
-- One set of database containers (postgres, neo4j, chroma, redis)
+- One set of database containers (postgres, neo4j, qdrant, redis)
 - All data belongs to the `digi_core` application

 ## Multi-App Architecture Options